Home / Resume / Federal / Veteran Resume

 Should I use a civilian resume or a federal resume format?

 It depends on the employer.
-Private-sector jobs require a standard one-to-two-page resume with civilian language.
-Federal jobs posted on USAJOBS require a detailed federal resume that is typically three to five pages and includes specific information like series/grade, hours worked per week, and supervisor contact details.
+Private-sector operations and management jobs want a one-to-two-page civilian resume that leads with KPIs like budget size, headcount managed, and process improvement results.
+Federal jobs posted on USAJOBS require a detailed federal resume that is typically three to five pages and includes specifics like series and grade, hours worked per week, and supervisor contact details for each assignment.

-How do I translate my military experience to civilian terms?
+How do I translate my military role into an operations or management title?

-Start by identifying the core function of your role.
-A logistics NCO is a Supply Chain Coordinator.
-A communications officer is a Telecommunications Manager.
-Use tools like O*NET and the Military Crosswalk Search to find civilian equivalents, then rewrite your bullets using the civilian job's language.
+Start by identifying the core function of your role, then map it to a civilian operations title.
+A logistics NCO is an Operations or Supply Chain Manager.
+A first sergeant is a Personnel and Workforce Planning Manager.
+Use O*NET and the Military Crosswalk Search to confirm the equivalent, then rewrite your bullets around operations management, budget administration, and staff scheduling using the civilian posting's language.

 Build your veteran resume guide in minutes